dcm4che/dcm4chee-arr/INSTALL.md

     -  Oracle: `jdbc:oracle:thin:@localhost:1521:<database-name>`
     -  Microsoft SQL Server: `jdbc:sqlserver://localhost:1433;databaseName=<database-name>`

-8. Specify a ldap location by system property org.dcm4chee.arr.ldap using JBoss AS 7 CLI:

-        [standalone@localhost:9999 /] /system-property=org.dcm4chee.arr.ldap:add(value=<url>)

 9. By default, DCM4CHEE ARR will assume `dcm4chee-arr` as its Device Name, used to find its configuration in the configuration backend (LDAP Server or Java Preferences).
 You may specify a different Device Name by system property `org.dcm4chee.arr.deviceName` using JBoss AS 7 CLI:

         [standalone@localhost:9999 /] /system-property=org.dcm4chee.arr.deviceName:add(value=<device-name>)

         *Note*
         If you change the device name from the default you will have to change the dn of the sample configuration to match the new device name fom dcm4chee-arr to the new name.

 10. DCM4CHEE ARR requires a keystore file for TLS as well as a truststore

      By default DCM4CHEE ARR will assume that both the keystore and the truststore are at ${jboss.server.config.url}/dcm4chee-arr/key.jks from the sample config provided and will assume such keystore is of type JKS and with password changeit, It will also assume that you have a key inside with a password changeit.

      It is up to you to change these configurations according to your needs, if you require proper TLS authentication, then you should provide a new configuration parameter in the ldap config with the following attributes :

      dcmTrustStoreType
      dcmTrustStoreURL
      dcmTrustStorePin

      You will also need to change the property dcmTLSNeedClientAuth in the audit-tls sample connection configuration to true, thus allowing the ARR to load the trust store and authenticate the incoming certificates.

      To generate your own key and keystore use the keytool supplied with the jdk as follows:

      keytool.exe -genkey -alias mynewkey -keyalg RSA -validity 365  -storetype JKS --keystore myserver.store

      you will be prompted for everything and in the end the file myserver.store will be generated.

      To extract your public key from the truststore use keytool as follows:

      keytool -export -alias mynewkey --keystore test.store -rfc -file mypublic.cert

      Next step is to create a truststore and add your public certificate to it.

      keytool -import -alias mynewkey -file mypublic.cert --storetype JKS --keystore server.truststore

      TOTEST: If you would prefer to have your certificates on LDAP without having to use a local trust store this is possible using the following configuration scheme:
      1.    add a dicomAuthorizedNodeCertificateReference attribute to your device node with the value a node that is either a device or uses pkiUser ldap object class.
      2.    in the referenced node have a userCertificate attribute, specify it is binary and in the value you should add the certificate file
      (this can be done wasily with the ldap browser, just point to your certificate file using load certificate when adding attribute value)

 11. Add Jms queue to the jboss configuration via CLI as follows:

     [standalone@localhost:9999 /] jms-queue add --queue-address=ARRIncoming --entries=queue/ARRIncoming

 12. Deploy DCM4CHEE ARR using JBoss AS 7 CLI, e.g.:

         [standalone@localhost:9999 /] deploy dcm4chee-arr-cdi/dcm4chee-arr-cdi-war/target/dcm4chee-arr-cdi-war-4.3.0-SNAPSHOT-${db}.war